Wildlife of Iceland: Climate

 The climate is subarctic.
 In general, the southern part of the island is warmer, wetter, and windier than the north.
 The coldest part of the country is the Central Highlands.
 The low-lying inland areas further north are the driest part but these areas of the country get the heaviest snowfalls in winter.
 The climate is rendered warmer than other places at similar latitudes by the North Atlantic Current and the coast normally remains free of ice.

-Flora
+Flora and funga

 There is a limited number of plant species in Iceland.
+Some of them are possibly survivors of the ice ages, while others were brought by wind and birds, in addition, some rafted on sea ice.
 Although the island was once fairly well forested at lower elevations, the arrival of settlers was followed by the felling of trees for construction and firewood and few trees now remain.
 The settlers introduced livestock, and overgrazing, particularly by sheep, led to damage to the volcanic soils.
 Three quarters of the island is now affected by soil erosion, with the remaining soil unable to support much vegetation.
 The flora includes about 540 species of plant, with woody plants typically including heather, bilberry, bearberry, crowberry, hairy birch, rowan and willow.
 Most of the trees are less than 2 m in height with a few taller trees in the river valleys of the north and east.